 Companies are included in these indices based on the daily average market cap of their shares over the past six months.

 There is no universal definition for large, medium, or small cap companies and different markets divide them according to different characteristics.
-Below, are some examples based on the S&P/ASX indices in Australian dollar millions, as at February 29, 2016.
+Below, are some examples based on the S&P/ASX indices in Australian dollar millions.